-If a private or public limited company (BV or NV) is profitable, they can distribute some of these profits to shareholders.
+If a private or public limited company (BV or NV) is profitable, they can distribute part of that profit to shareholders.
 This usually takes the form of a dividend.
-The company that issues the dividend withholds the dividend tax and pays this to the Dutch Tax and Customs Administration.
-If you live or are established in a country other than the Netherlands and you have shares in a Dutch company, you may be exempt from or receive a refund of Dutch dividend tax.
+The company that issues the dividend must withhold the dividend tax and pay this to the Dutch Tax and Customs Administration (Belastingdienst, in Dutch).
+In some cases you can be eligible for a (partial) exemption or refund of dividend tax.

 Filing a dividend tax return